 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 Another tip is to program your thermostat for lengthier run-cycles.
-While this action won’t prevent problems, it can help reduce humidity in your Concord area home.
-This can give you a more comfortable environment, as well as keep mold spores from developing in your home.
+While this action won’t prevent problems, it can help lower humidity in your Concord area home.
+This can give you a more comfortable environment, as well as keep mold spores from growing in your home.

 Watch Out for Those Pests

-For some reason certain bugs and pests are attracted to air conditioning units, which can be harmful if they get inside the system.
+Many bugs and pests are drawn to A/C units, which can be detrimental if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit to keep them from “bugging” your air conditioner.

-Most outdoor A/C units are situated on a concrete slab or other platform, allowing them a level base of operation.
+Most outdoor A/C units are situated on a concrete slab or other platform, giving them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, limiting the performance of the air conditioner.
-Every now and then, look at your outdoor component to make sure that the base continues to stay level.
+Every now and then, look at your outdoor component to ensure that the base continues to stay level.

-Obviously, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner functioning well.
-Call to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
-Keeping these tips in mind, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.
+Obviously, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner running smoothly.
+Make sure to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
+By following these simple tips, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.